 Battle Town Council

-We hold Council meetings on the third Tuesday of each month.
-Dates, times and venues of these meetings are advertised on several notice boards throughout the town.
+Full Council meetings are held on the third Tuesday of each month.
+Dates, times and venues of these meetings are advertised on several notice boards throughout the town and are available on the webiste.
 Members of the public are most welcome to attend and speak to Members about any issues during the public session or just sit and listen.

 - Battle Town Council